NattapongSiri/echarts-react-wrapper/README.md

 It requires ECharts version 5.x.
 The development is done with React 18.0.

+## How to install
+`npm -i echarts react echarts-react-wrapper`

+It requires peer two dependencies, react and echarts.
+I use React 18.0 and Echarts 5.3.2 for testing this component.
 ## How to use
 ```tsx
 import { EchartsComponent } from 'echarts-react-wrapper'